core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ## Version -08 to -09 ## {#sec-08-09}

 * Section restructuring: impact from proxies on rough counting of clients.

+* Revised and repositioned text on deterministic phantom requests.

 * Fixes in the examples with message exchanges.